-The crew joins the vehicle of Estifanos, the Eastern Military District Commander, to the forefront of the besieging liberation front in the vicinity of Asmara, the capital city of Eritrea.
+The crew joins the vehicle of Estifanos\, the Eastern Military District Commander, to the forefront of the besieging liberation front near the vicinity of Asmara, the capital city of Eritrea.
 Last year, following the fall of Keren, the third city of Eritrea, EPLF launched an attack on Asmara, however, the Ethiopian government forces gained a new strong support from the Soviet and rescued the besieged Asmara and began a protracted warfare.
-Under a tense situation of a likely counter attack by the Ethiopian government army, the crew visits various places in the front line such as trenches around Asmara, field hospital at Fah, and POW camp.

-Current ambassador of the State of Eritrea to Japan.
-It should be noted that although described as Commander of the Eastern Military District in Japanese narration, the correct title is Commander of the Northern Front.
+Under a tense situation of a likely counter attack by the Ethiopian government army, the crew visits various places in the front line such as trenches around Asmara, field hospital at Fah, and POW camp. \current ambassador of Eritrea to Japan.
+It should be noted that although described as Commander of the Eastern Military District in Japanese, the correct title is Commander of the Northern Front.